- [dedication] "To the guerilla bookshop manager known to friends as 'ppint' [...]"

 Once again Terry completely inverts the meaning of a song lyric without changing a single word (see the annotation for p.
 60).
 The original song here is 'Jingle Bells': "Oh what fun it is to ride in a one-horse open sleigh".

 Refers to the nuisance phenomenon on the Internet called 'spam'.
-Email with subject lines resembling the above are mass-mailed out to thousands of people in the hope that a small fraction of them will fall for it, and be persuaded to perpetuate what was, in essence, a pyramid scheme, and highly illegal in most countries.
-This sort of 'Make Money Fast' spam is growing rarer these days, being replaced with unsolicited ads for too-good-to-be-true credit cards, mass-email programs and cheap long-distance phone calls.
+Email with subject lines resembling the above are mass-mailed out to thousands of people in the hope that a small fraction of them will fall for it and be persuaded to perpetuate what is, in essence, a pyramid scheme, and highly illegal in most countries.
+This sort of "Make Money Fast" spam is growing rarer these days, being replaced with unsolicited ads for too-good-to-be-true credit cards, Viagra and other pharmaceuticals, and cheap mortgages.
+And sex, lots of sex.

 A reference to the painter Paul Gaugin, who spent his most productive years in the South Pacific doing just this.